gmontana/CollaborativePickAndPlaceEnv/README.md

 ### Actions

-Agents have several actions at their disposal:
+Agents have these actions at their disposal:

 - **Movements**: They can move in any of the four cardinal directions—UP, DOWN, LEFT, and RIGHT—allowing them to traverse the grid efficiently.

 - **WAIT**: Agents can choose to remain in their current position if it's strategically advantageous.

 - **Collaboration**: Agents can work together by employing the "PASS" action, enabling them to transfer boxes between one another.
-This collaborative approach can be essential for success.
+This collaborative aspect is essential for success.

 ### Objective